TomRainbowRage/PrivateMembersAccess/README.md

 # PrivateMembersAccess

+# This project is useless since there is a much better reliable way to do this using HarmonyX library.

 This Repository is Functions I have made with System.Reflection in C# that call, set and gets private members so modding can be easier

 This Script can be used for getting, setting, returning any varible even your own script!